james-stevens/handshake-ansible/README_HANDSHAKE_MAILSERVER.md

 ## Before You Install

-Before you install, take a look at the file [ansible/group_vars/handshake_mailserver.yaml](ansible/group_vars/handshake_mailserver.yaml) and make changes.
+Before you install, take a look at the file [ansible/group_vars/handshake_mailserver/main.yaml](ansible/group_vars/handshake_mailserver/main.yaml) and make changes.
+More info is in the file.

 It contains the domain name you plan to use for the service and a few other options you will definitely want to change, like the title on the website.